Tools I use

 RSS and Atom Feeds

-I use the miniflux instance at https://tildevarsh.in.
+I use the miniflux instance of my friend.
 The clients I use for it:

 Image viewer